IvS-KULeuven/FOPTICS/README.md

 ## Light curve analysis and parametrisation; stellar variability unsupervised classification

-A bunch of software packages for detailed analysis of time series of stellar brightness variations (=light curves) by means of the Lomb-Scargle periodogram; parametric description of light curves throung a set of features (=attributes) that can further be used for unsupervised classification according to the type of stellar variability
+A bunch of software packages for detailed analysis of time series of stellar brightness variations (=light curves) by means of the Lomb-Scargle periodogram; parametric description of light curves through a set of features (=attributes) that can further be used for unsupervised classification according to the type of stellar variability

 ### Light curve analysis and parametrisation